AnselmoGPP/Learn_Computer_Science/topics/cpp/sequential_containers.md

 ## Container adaptors

 **Adaptor**: Mechanism for making one thing act like another.
-A

 **Container adaptor**: Adaptor that takes an existing container type and makes it act like a different type.
 The standard library defines 3: `stack`, `queue`, and `priority_queue`.
 Each one is a class template that acts as wrapper to the underlying container (only a specific set of functions is provided), providing the functionality of a certain data structure (stack or queue).
+It's an interface to the underlying container.
 Each container adaptor provides its own operations (the only ones we can use), which make use of operations provided by the underlying container type (which we cannot use).

 **Operations and types common to all container adaptors:**